 - Haemogoblin, for example, reveals how much iron is circulating in the blood at the time of the test.

 - Doctors can also analyse ferritin (the storage form of iron) levels.
 In the laboratory, the amount of ferritin in one millilitre of blood is recorded, and this suggests your general iron levels.
 However, in people with chronic liver diseases or inflammatory reactions in the body, ferritin levels can be elevated without iron deficiency.

-The cerascreen Ferritin Test is a blood test to check for ferritin, the storage iron.
-You can perform this test at home using our test kit.
-Simply take a small amount of blood from your fingertip and send the sample to our laboratory, where your ferritin value is determined.
-Your results report will indicate whether your ferritin levels are within the normal range.
+A ferritin test is a blood test to check for ferritin, the storage iron.
+You can often perform this test at home using a blood sample test kit.
+Such tests involve taking a small amount of blood from your fingertip and sending the sample to a laboratory, where your ferritin value is determined.
+Your blood test results will indicate whether your ferritin levels are within the normal range.

 Are your iron levels too low?
 A change in diet is often the solution to achieve normal iron levels.
 If this is not sufficient or if there is a severe deficiency or a disease associated with iron deficiency, iron supplements may be useful.

 Iron is found in animal products – salted herring, pork and beef liver and chicken eggs are particularly rich in iron.

 Among plant-based foods, legumes and whole-grain products in particular contain a lot of iron, but also chanterelles, spinach and beetroot.
 Iron is also found in some types of fruit, including coconut, mulberries, dried apricots and persimmons.